Kathryn Grayson: John Shelton

 Shelton and Grayson eloped to Las Vegas, where they were married on July 11, 1941.
 The two had courted for 18 months, after meeting while making screen tests.
 In July 1942, Shelton moved out of their Brentwood home and into his own apartment.
 This came after a month of reconciliation after a judge dismissed their divorce suit.
 Grayson charged Shelton with mental cruelty.
 They divorced on June 17, 1946.

 Johnnie Johnston

 Grayson wed singer/actor Johnnie Johnston on August 22, 1947, in Carmel, California.

 Grayson and Johnston separated on November 15, 1950.
 On October 3, 1951, Grayson was granted a divorce from Johnston on the grounds of mental cruelty.
-Johnston's This Time for Keeps co-star, Esther Williams, claimed in her 1999 autobiography that while making the film, Johnston would read Grayson's intimate letters aloud to the girls in his fan club, including the "all-too-graphic details concerning what she liked about his love-making."
+Johnston's This Time for Keeps co-star, Esther Williams, claimed in her 1999 autobiography that while making the film, Johnston would read Grayson's intimate letters aloud to the girls in his fan club, including the "all-too-graphic details about what she liked about love-making."

 Death

-According to her secretary, Grayson died in her sleep at her home in Los Angeles on February 17, 2010, at the age of 88.
+Grayson died of natural causes, in her sleep at her home in Los Angeles on February 17, 2010, at the age of 88.